top of page

 Search

-The recent two-day Surface Cleaning Workshop at the National Museum in Gdańsk did just that!
-The painting conservation team — joined by three painting conservation residents from Ukraine — came together to explore practical cleaning approaches and exchange expertise.
+The recent two-day Surface Cleaning Workshop at the National Museum in Gdańsk exemplified this approach!
+The painting conservation team, joined by three painting conservation residents from Ukraine, came together to explore practical cleaning methods and exchange valuable expertise.

-Led by Kate Seymour from Art Conservation Education, the workshop provided guidelines on how to approach the cleaning of painted surfaces — from removing surface deposits to reducing or removing varnishes.
-A wide range of cleaning solutions and application methods were discussed, trialled, and demonstrated, with special attention to mitigating solvent or gel transfer to the painted substrate.
+Led by Kate Seymour from Art Conservation Education, the workshop provided essential guidelines on how to approach the cleaning of painted surfaces.
+Participants learned about removing surface deposits and reducing or eliminating varnishes.
+A wide range of cleaning solutions and application methods were discussed, trialled, and demonstrated.
+Special attention was given to mitigating solvent or gel transfer to the painted substrate.

-Getting the whole team on the same page opens the door to more confident decision-making and future fruitful discussions — a strong reminder that shared learning builds stronger conservation practice. 🌱
+Getting the whole team on the same page opens the door to more confident decision-making and fruitful discussions in the future.
+This serves as a strong reminder that shared learning builds stronger conservation practices. 🌱

-Many thanks to Cátia Viegas Wesołowska, Anna Wojdat-Zielińska and Anna Żychska for the invitation and impeccable organization.
-And the museum team - Beata Ruszczyk, Małgorzata Wojewódzka, Marzena Kłossowska, Patrycja Mindykowska and our colleagues from Ukraine - Kateryna Koval, Anastasiia Bohdan and Ganna Marchenko.
+Many thanks to Cátia Viegas Wesołowska, Anna Wojdat-Zielińska, and Anna Żychska for the invitation and impeccable organization.
+We also extend our gratitude to the museum team: Beata Ruszczyk, Małgorzata Wojewódzka, Marzena Kłossowska, Patrycja Mindykowska, and our colleagues from Ukraine—Kateryna Koval, Anastasiia Bohdan, and Ganna Marchenko.

 Comments